helium/HIP/0022-diy-concentrators.md

 These "concentrator cards" are effectively one of Semtech's SX130x front-ends paired with a secure MCU.
 Over SPI, they communicate back to the main processor, such as a Raspberry Pi.
-Should this HIP pass, a "DIY concentrator" will be available for purchase.
+Should this HIP pass, a "DIY concentrator" could be available for purchase, pending DeWi review of the proposal.

 Should existing gateway vendors provide software support, they could adopt these radio front-ends, either after-market or in future products.

 While Syncrob.it initially proposes this design, this HIP in no way precludes other vendors from certifying designs that fit the definition above.
+Moreover, this HIP is not an implicit approval for the Syncrob.it design, but it only details it as an example implementation which would appear to fit the HIP22 specification.
+Final judgement of the suitability of the design will be made at a later date by DeWi.

 # Hardware and Firmware Summary
 [hardware-and-firmware-summary]: #hardware-and-firmware-summary